CoherentLabs/GameUIComponents/README.md

 [--library]: ## "builds only the components library"
 [--documentation]: ## "also build the documentation"
 [--rootDir]: ## "the folder in which to perform recursive npm install"
+[--component]: ## "the name of the folder of the component that you want to build the documentation for"

 After you successfully execute `npm run tests` open the Gameface player or Chrome with "--url=http://localhost:9876/debug.html" to see the tests running.